 Mice are social and happiest with other mice as their playful antics are fun to watch.
 They are most active at night and can be tamed.
 However, they are quick and small, so they may not be as easy to handle as larger rodents.

 For apartment living, consider a group of female mice--males tend to have a stronger odor, which may not be ideal for small spaces.
 A small group of mice can make do without a huge cage, making this rodent perfect for apartment living.
 They do not need extra exercise outside of a well-equipped cage and won't need a lot of attention if kept in pairs or groups.Continue to 5 of 16 below.

 05 of 16

-- Can be readily tamed and handled with regular handling (Syrians tend to a bit easier to handle than smaller and quicker dwarf hamsters).
+Syrian hamsters are solitary, but dwarf hamsters can be kept in same-sex pairs.
+Although they're most active at night, hamsters can be easily tamed and handled with regular attention.
+However, Syrians tend to be a bit easier to handle than smaller and quicker dwarf hamsters.

 06 of 16

-- With a good sized cage they won't need playtime out of the cage, and their social antics are fun to watch.
+Gerbils can get by without a huge cage, so they are reasonable for small spaces.
+With a good sized cage they won't need playtime outside of the cage, and their social antics are fun to watch.

 07 of 16